-Before team selections are made, the coach should notify all candidates of the (1) length of the try-out period, (2) criteria for team selection, (3) number of positions to be selected, (4) practice commitments, and (5) game commitments, if the student makes the team.
+Before team selections are made, the coach should notify all candidates of the (1) length of the try-out period, (2) criteria for team selection, and, if the student makes the team, (3) practice commitments, (4) game commitments.

 If a candidate attends all required meeting(s) and tryout sessions, a coach may cut a candidate after the candidate: (1) competed in a minimum of two tryout sessions, (2) performed in at least one intra-squad game, and (3) was personally informed of the cut by her or his coach.